DoStini/feup-lpoo-proj/docs/README.md

 We can solve this issue by replacing the `Direction` with a state class, using a State Pattern.
 This could be achieved by using the already implemented [DiagonalDownLeft]() and [DiagonalDownRight]() movement classes.

+### Shotgun Surgery

+Whenever a new collider shape is added, a new abstract method for checking collision with it has to be added to the [BodyCollider]() class, which means every sub-class of BodyCollider needs to implement that method.

+There is no way to solve this issue without removing the Visitor Pattern which would make for worse organization.

 ## Testing

 ## Self-evaluation